worldofmarcus/project-portfolio-5/README.md

 # **Kollektiv Fem [KFEM.]**
 Kollektiv Fem [KFEM] is a small DIY record label, creative studio and webshop located in the north of Sweden.
 Risen from the ashes of Dreamnation Studios in 2018.
 Kollektiv Fem mainly focuses on releasing own art and other creative content like i.e. cassettes, vinyl records, t-shirts, compact discs, posters and pins.
 The site offers a webshop so that as many as possible can buy art in an easy way.
 The site also offers a blog that is handled by Kollektiv Fem with information about their latest releases and other relevant content for the site visitor.
 Kollektiv Fem is not only a webshop but also a digital spot on the web where everyone interested in art are welcome.

-Even though this is a fictional size that most likely never will be published to the masses it is actually my (Marcus) DIY business where I release art that I have made.
+Even though this is a fictional size that most likely never will be published to the masses it is actually my (Marcus) DIY business where I release art that I have created.
 But for now this site was created for Portfolio Project #5 (E-Commerce Applications Portfolio Project) - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).

 [View live website here](https://project-portfolio-5.herokuapp.com/)